shantanuparabumd/PID_Control_Group6_Team2/README.md

 ## Overview
 ### Task
-- For Acme Robotics and we need to create a PID controller implementation for a new mobile robot product development!
+- For Acme Robotics, we need to create a PID controller implementation for a new mobile robot product development!
 - Simulate Pair Programming and Test Driven Development
 - Use Git Version control to coordinate
 ### Group 6